ForAllSecure/healthcare-ci-pipelines/README.md

 3. Code Fuzz Testing (CFT).
 Dynamic analysis for unknown vulnerability detection, robustness checking and coverage-guided fuzz testing of code.

-The selection above is not random, they categories above implement pipelines to meet [FDA pre-market cybersecurity guidelines](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/cybersecurity-medical-devices-quality-system-considerations-and-content-premarket-submissions) for submissions that have vulnerability scanning as a requirement.
+The selection above is not random, the categories above implement pipelines to meet [FDA pre-market cybersecurity guidelines](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/cybersecurity-medical-devices-quality-system-considerations-and-content-premarket-submissions) for submissions that have vulnerability scanning as a requirement.
 Specifically, we cover the categories: